Apple Help Concepts

 This chapter introduces the Help Viewer application and the Apple Help application programming interface.
 It describes the Help Viewer interface, how Help Viewer displays your help book, and how users access help from your application.
 All Carbon, Cocoa, and Java developers authoring user help for a Mac app should be familiar with the concepts presented here.

 Users view online help in Help Viewer, a browser-like application designed to display HTML help content.
 Help Viewer displays files adhering to the HTML 4.01 specification.
-In addition, Help Viewer supports QuickTime media and AppleScript automation.

 The Help Viewer Window